davidokeyode/prismacloud-workshops-labs/workshops/azure-shiftleft/modules/0-prerequisites.md

    * **Name your Azure DevOps organization**: Enter an organization name
    * **We'll host your projects in**: Select a location close to you

-## Exercise 3: Create a Prisma Cloud Enterprise trial Account
+## Exercise 3: Deploy the Prisma Cloud Compute Edition on AKS
 >* You need a corporate email address to complete this exercise.
 It CANNOT be a public email like "outlook.com" or "yahoo.com".
 Public email domains are restricted from signing up.

-1. Open a web browser tab and go to [https://marketplace.paloaltonetworks.com/s/](https://marketplace.paloaltonetworks.com/s/)
+1. Obtain the download URL of Prisma Cloud Compute Edition from the [Palo Alto Networks Customer Support portal](https://support.paloaltonetworks.com/)
-2. In the top right corner, click on "Create Account".
+2. Software --> Updates --> select Prisma Cloud Compute Edition from the drop down list --> Open the releases notes PDF --> Scroll down to the release information to get the link

 3. In the **`Sign In or Create Account`** window, enter your email address and select the **`I'm not a robot`** option to complete the captcha.
    >* Complete the captcha.
 4. Complete the following information: